The Great Mall of the Great Plains: Decline and closure

+The Great Recession hit the mall hard, as many retailers chose to close their less profitable Great Mall locations, or went under altogether.
 In an early 2008 Securities and Exchange Commission filing, Glimcher Realty Trust expressed a desire to sell the Great Mall of the Great Plains.

 In September 2010, Olathe approved a 1.5-cent sales tax increase at all of the mall's stores to help improve the conditions of the mall.
 At that time, the mall was at 63% occupancy.
-A Driver License Bureau opened in the center of the mall in June 2011 to help bring more customers into the mall.
+That year, Treasure Hunt opened in the former VF Outlet store.
+Famous Labels closed in early 2011 and Driver License Bureau opened in the center of the mall in June of that year to help bring more customers into the mall.
 Group USA closed and moved to Oak Park Mall in July 2012.
-Both Hibbett Sports and Treasure Hunt closed in mid-1990.
+In 2013, the sales tax increase was terminated.
+Both Hibbett Sports and Treasure Hunt closed in 2014.

-On Monday, February 16, 2015, the mall announced that it would be closing in the fall of 2015.
+On February 16, 2015, the mall announced that it would be closing in the fall of 2015.
 By that time, the mall's occupancy dropped to around 35%.
 In April 2015, the remaining tenants were given 60 days to close or relocate.
-Monkey Bizness and Book Warehouse closed in April 2015.
+Monkey Bizness closed in April 2015 followed by Book Warehouse in May 2015.
 The Marketplace Food Court was emptied and shut down on June 7, 2015.
 Cosmic Mini Golf closed on June 13, 2015.
 By July 2015, only 5 stores were still open: Burlington Coat Factory, Dickenson Theatres, which was recently renamed B & B Theatres, Sportibles, Zonkers Family Entertainment Center, and the Kansas Driver License Bureau.
+Sportibles closed by the end of that month and relocated to the Olathe Landing Shopping Center.
 Zonkers Family Entertainment Center closed on August 2, 2015.
 B & B Theatres closed on August 17, 2015.
-About a week later, Sportibles closed.
-The Driver License Office moved out on December 16, 2015, leaving only Burlington Coat Factory.
+On September 1, 2015, the mall's website was taken down.
+The Driver License Office moved out on December 16, 2015, leaving Burlington Coat Factory as the only store remaining.

+Demolition and redevelopment

 Demolition of the mall was announced in April 2016 and began on July 11, 2016.
 By January 2017, the mall was completely demolished except for the Burlington Coat Factory store.

-On January 2, 2009, developers announced redevelopment plans that called for a small town center that would include a 4,000- to 5,000-seat arena, an ice rink, interactive golf, and rock climbing in addition to stores, restaurants, hotels, and office space.
+In January 2018, developers announced redevelopment plans that called for a small town center that would include a 4,000- to 5,000-seat arena, an ice rink, interactive golf, and rock climbing in addition to stores, restaurants, hotels, and office space.
+This project never came to fruition and the lot was sold to Garmin in October 2021.

-As of March 2023, the only remaining tenants are 54th Street Grill And Bar Restaurant, Chili's Grill And Bar Restaurant, Elodge Hotel, La Quinta Inn And Suites Hotel, and Taco Bell Restaurant.
+In January 2023, Burlington Coat Factory closed, which left the entire site site completely vacant with the exception of the hotels and restaurants on the outskirts of the property.